kb19900709/resume/readme.md

 # Major Experiences
 **Senior Java Engineer** at **[Innova Solutions](https://www.innovasolutions.com)** 01/2021 to present
-- Used Kanban Board for workflow visualization
+- Use Kanban Board for visualization of workflow
-- Maintained a legacy system and optimize the correctness for audit purpose
+- Maintaine as well as optimize system preformance from frontend(Angular) to backend(Java)
-- Shared experiences to the junior engineers in my team.
-Helping them have better vision or idea to address issues is one of my responsibilities
+- Share experiences to the junior engineers in my team, help them to grow as soon as possible.
-- Worked in a highly secure working environment because of the company security policy (MFA log in our working device and remotely develop, Oauth2 security mechanism associates with Spring security for core projects)
-- Must be able to know how to work with people.
-Usually work with people from the USA, India
+- Work with people from different countries
-- AWS environment.
-The company encourages us to get AWS certificates, now I'm working on learning AWS.
-Hopefully, I can get AWS Certified Developer - Associate and AWS Certified Solutions Architect – Associate at the end of the year (2021)

 **Java Engineer** at **[Genesis Gaming](http://www.genesis-games.com)** 06/2018 to 12/2020
 - Worked in a small Agile team environment with daily Scrum